matloff/R-vs.-Python-for-Data-Science/README.md

 This is not to say no Python libraries exist for these things; I am simply saying that they are not easily found in PyPI, whereas it is easy to find them in CRAN, and indeed, such libraries are more likely to be in CRAN but not PyPI.
+Once again, this reflects the difference in orientation, Data Science for R versus Computer Science for Python.

 And the fact that R has a canonical package structure is a big advantage.
 When installing a new package, one knows exactly what to